 Mobility Aids

-The medical loans service helps people return to their own homes after illness or surgery, enables them to go on holiday with friends or family and promotes independence.
-This service is donation based and volunteer led.
-Equipment can be borrowed initially for up to 6 weeks.
+The hire service helps people return to their own homes after illness or surgery, enables them to go on holiday or day trips with friends or family and promotes independence.
+Equipment can be hired initially from 1-20 weeks.